gazebosim/gz-sensors/tutorials/thermal_camera.md

 }
 ```

-Use this `CMakeLists.txt` to compile the code
+Save the above code to a file named `main.cpp` and use this `CMakeLists.txt` to build it.

 ```cmake
 cmake_minimum_required(VERSION 3.5 FATAL_ERROR)